influxdata/docs-v2/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 Tracks the number of open connections being handled by the data node
-(including counting logical cnnections multiplexed onto a single yamux connection).
+(including counting logical connections multiplexed onto a single yamux connection).

 #### removeShardReq
 The number of internal requests to delete a shard from this data node.